stephenh/stephenh.github.com/_posts/2012-11-29-reinvent-keynotes.markdown

   * Use availability zones.
   * Integrate security from the ground up (firewalls are not enough anymore, we don't use moats), ports are closed by default.
   * Build, test, deploy continuously
-    * (amazon.com deploys every 10 seconds, 30k instances receiving updates).
+    * amazon.com deploys every 10 seconds, 30k instances receiving updates
-    * Amazon.com used to do phased deployments, roll version gradually through availability zones.
+    * amazon.com used to do phased deployments, roll a new version gradually through each availability zone
     * Now flips back/forth.
-Rollback isn't impossible as the old machines are still around.
+Rollback is possible as the old machines are still around.
-  * Don't think in single failures.
+  * Don't think about single failures.
 Don't treat failure as an exception.
 * Adaptive
   * "Use occam's razor" and "Assume nothing"--what?
 * Data driven: instrument everything, all the time.